ScottBReynolds/pos-standards/README.md

 # Unofficial Standards for PlatformOS

-These standards are based of the PlatformOS Core Concepts.
+These standards are based off the PlatformOS Core Concepts.
 [Read this first](https://documentation.platformos.com/developer-guide/pos-marketplace-template/core-concepts#general-rules)

 ## Purpose:
 The intention is to create a more uniform way to structure and "code" a PlatformOS project.
 When a PlatformOS project adheres to community standards readability, maintainability, and reusability are improved.